-A quorum to conduct business shall be defined as a majority of the council and mayor positions that are not vacant.
-A smaller number may meet and compel attendance of absent members as prescribed by council rules.
+A majority of the council members is a quorum to conduct business shall be defined as a majority of the council and mayor positions that are not vacant. but a smaller number may meet and compel attendance of absent members as prescribed by council rules.